V. Sattui Winery

 The main tasting room is big -- and beautiful.
 Step through the threshold on to the polished hardwood floors and take in the sights and sounds.

 You can sample five Premier and Estate award-winning wines for $45.
-This is a seated tasting in the tasting room or outdoors in a spacious setting.
+This is a seated tasting in the tasting room.
 Want to upgrade your tasting to include premium cabs?
-Or add a sampling of cheese or chocolate?
+Or add a sampling of cheese, charcuterie or chocolate?
 Check out your options on their website.

 V. Sattui Wines